 What is the capital of Greece?

 Athens is the capital city of Greece.
-It has a population of approximately 655,780.
-The Greek capital is also the largest city of the country, covering an area of 159 square miles.
+It has a population of close to 4 million.
+The Greek capital is also the largest city in the country, covering an area of 159 square miles.
 There are two UNESCO World Heritage Sites in Athens: the Acropolis of Athens and the Daphni Monastery.

 Greece has a total area of 50,502 square miles.
 The country is well known for the thousands of islands.
-Mountains, forests and lakes that make up the mainland of the country.
+Mountains, forests, and lakes make up the mainland of the country.